Ruben10-R/pro-league/README.md

   * A robust Node.js framework that offers a complete solution for building a backend API.
   * It includes built-in features like a powerful ORM (**Lucid ORM**), authentication, and a clear project structure, similar to the Laravel framework you prefer.
   * Will handle all API endpoints for the frontend.
-* **Database:** A relational database like **Mysql** will be used for data persistence.
-This is a good fit for the structured relational data in this project.
+* **Database:** A relational database like **MySQL** will be used for data persistence.
+This is a good fit for the structured relational data in this project, including tournaments, players, teams, matches, and results.
 * **Containerization:** **Docker** will be used to containerize the application for consistent development and deployment environments.

 ## **4\.
 Monorepo and Deployment Strategy**